FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 # REST API - Internal
-Internal APIs are primarly used by the FTS UI to communicate with the server.
+Internal APIs are primarily used by the FTS UI to communicate with the server.
 See also the [REST API DOC](REST_API_Doc.md) for APIs used in integration they may be used to create other user interfaces such as CLI.